At breakfast the other day, Abby made a rather astute observation about babies:

 This Is What They Tell You

-When I was a kid, Sleepless in Seattle taught me about love:
+When I was a kid, Sleepless in Seattle taught me about the signs of love:

 “It was a million tiny little things that, when you added them all up, they meant we were supposed to be together…and I knew it.
 I knew it the very first time I touched her.
 It was like coming home, only to no home I’d ever known.
 I was just taking her hand to help her out of a car, and I knew.
 It was like…magic.”